ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 NAME   TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)   AGE web    ClusterIP   10.245.46.160   <none>        80/TCP    3m13s
 ```
-8. You may see one than one service definition——that's okay!
+8. You may see one than one service definition —— that's okay!
 Kubernetes often creates some definitions for its own use.
 Use `kubectl describe` to get further details on our `web` service:
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" describe service web